egor-sorokin/linux-server-conf-instruction/README.md

  SSH Port: 2200

- All steps below and oriented for macOS users, but I believe they are should be the same for Windows and especially Linux users.
+ All steps below are oriented for macOS users, but I believe they are should be the same for Windows and especially Linux users.

- ### Initialisation
+ ## Initialisation
  Go to [Amazon Lightsail], then
    1. Create new account or sign in.
    2. Start a new Ubuntu Linux server instance and follow the steps during creating of the instance: